ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 is mainly for accident handling, the application can still function but will be less stable.
 It is up to the implementation to decide whether in this case the endpoint should abort the communication or continue without using the extra request.

+A universal flag CONNID_HDR (table 1.4) was designated for CONNID in packet header.
+An implementation is not required to set connid.
+However, when it does include connid in packet header, it need to toggle on the CONNID_HDR flag in the `flags` field of the base header.
+The exact location of connid is different for each packet type.

 ## 5. What's not covered?